tthvo/phys-web/README.md

 If you'd like to develop on and continue to build the phys-book book, you should:

-- Clone this repository and run
+- Clone this repository.
-- Run `pip install -r requirements.txt` if you are using venv to create virtual environment.
+- Please use conda as the package manger.
+Install miniconda as instructed on their website [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
-- If you are using Conda as package manager, run `conda env create -f environment.yml`
+- After isntallation, run `conda env create -f environment.yml`
 - (Recommended) Remove the existing `phys-book/_build/` directory
 - Run `jupyter-book build phys-book/`